colinmccormick/CarND-Traffic-Sign-Classifier-Project/README.md

 | Yield   				| Yield 					| 1.000			|

 The code for the predictions and the top 5 softmax values are in the final two cells of the notebook.

+## 4. Future Directions

+There are several possible ways to improve this model:

+1. The model is still over-fitting, despite two dropout layers.
+I could also add L2 regularization, but I'm not sure how that interacts with dropout.
+It might instead be better to reduce the dimensionality of the fully connected layers.

+2. As mentioned above, it would be possible to synthesize data by left/right flipping some of the images in the training set.
+For symmetric signs and left/right mirror pairs of signs, this would product viable synthetic data.
+It would also be possible to add some distortion or rotational jitter, although the latter would require resampling the images and might require going back to the original images before they were cropped down to 32x32 pixels.

+3. There's always the brute-force approach of training for more epochs; using AWS GPUs it wouldn't be too difficult to increase the epoch count to 50 or 100 (which would probably require adjusting the learning rate decay to be useful).